piotrmurach/tty-prompt/README.md

   menu.choice "Jax"
 end
 # =>
 # Choose your destiny?
-(Use ↑/↓ arrow keys, press Enter to select)
+(Press ↑/↓ arrow to move and Space or Enter to select)
 # ‣ Scorpion
 #   Kano
 #   Jax